SGibbings/ai-safety-orchestrator/PROJECT_SUMMARY.md

-# AI Safety Orchestrator - Backend Setup Complete ✅
+# SpecAlign - Backend Setup Complete

 ## What Was Built